Mxcln/risc_v_from_zj/README.md

 # risc_v
+hhh
-In this repository, I will start a project to show how to build a risc_v asfdasf
+In this repository, I will start a  /*deletesomething*/build a risc_v asfdasf